Josesx506/Odin_Project_FS/05_React/Docs/06_React_hooks_deep_dive.md

 ```
 Although we're not updating `theme`, we need to pass it into `setState()` because the state is overwritten each time the component is being re-rendered.
 This is only recommended when 2 states are usually updated synonymously e.g.(tracking the mouse on the screen).
 If this is too complex, use to separate
-states to monitor each variable.
+states to monitor each variable. `useState` manages an immutable state that triggers re-renders when updated.

 ### useEffect()
 `useEffect()` is a hook that's used to update something whenever something changes within a component.
 Effects are reactive blocks of code.
 They